 - Create a merge request for merging the branch.
 You can create a merge request from the Eclipse ESCET Gitlab Branches page.
 Select the Merge request button next to the branch to be merged. - Typically a branch is created from and merged back to the develop branch, but this can be changed if needed. - Start the merge request title with the related issue number(s), to allow easier tracking of merge requests back to issues. - If you include Closes #NNN in the description of the merge request, with NNN an issue number, that issue will automatically be closed once the merge request is merged.
 Use Addresses #NNN instead, if the merge request addresses part of the issue, but work remains, to prevent the issue from being closed.
 Always include either of them to ensure the merge request is properly linked to the issues it addresses.
 Include multiple of them if appropriate. - It is not mandatory to select assignees, reviewers, etc. - The merge request is reviewed by the (other) Eclipse ESCET project committers. - Improvements are made as necessary, reviewed again, etc, until the branch is considered to be ready to merge. - Ensure the merge request is successfully built on Jenkins. - Jenkins builds merge requests separately from branches.
 It regularly scans the project for new merge requests and new commits to existing merge requests, but you can also force a build for the merge request.
-This may also be necessary if Jenkins seems stuck while Checking pipeline status. - Ensure the last commit to the merge request is built, to allow merging the merge request. - The branch is merged and removed. - If the branch fully addressed the associated issue or issues, it/they should be closed.
+This may also be necessary if Jenkins seems stuck while Checking pipeline status. - $\circ\,$ Ensure the last commit to the merge request is built, to allow merging the merge request. - Merge the branch: - Make sure the Delete source branch option is selected. - Wait for the builds on Jenkins to successfully complete and press Merge.
+Alternatively, press Merge when pipeline succeeds to automatically merge the merge request once the build succeeds. - If the branch fully addressed the associated issue or issues, it/they should be closed.